 As one of these students myself, I learned firsthand the importance of maintaining a close walk with God, and of building personal spiritual, intellectual, and interpersonal foundations both before and during higher education.
 I also began to understand the need for accessible tools which allow students to walk through any faith-challenging material without panicking, to deal with each component, and to handle any remaining questions, without draining hours of valuable study time.
 Having tested these tools myself, I know how useful they are.

-Best of all, I believe those same practical steps and tools which can help Christian students think critically in humanist education can also help any Christian think critically in broader humanist society.
+Best of all, I believe those same practical steps and tools which can help Christian students think critically in secular education can also help any Christian think critically in broader secular society.
 As culture accelerates away from a Christian worldview, equipping disciples worldwide to respectfully navigate ‘post-Christian’ societies is growing more important than ever.
 This process will involve not only individual disciples themselves, but also their wider churches, families and communities.

 It won’t be easy, but we’ve got to start somewhere.